 Research + Discovery

-- The College of Business honored four faculty with research awards: Dirk Black, associate professor of accountancy, Emerging Scholar Research Award; Varkey Titus, Jr., associate professor of management, Distinguished Research Award; Yuzhou Chen, Ph.D. candidate in accountancy, Ph.D.
-Student Research Award; and Izu Mbaraonye, Ph.D. candidate in management, Ph.D.
+- The College of Business honored four faculty with research awards: Dirk Black, Forvis Professor of Accounting and associate professor of accounting, Emerging Scholar Research Award; Varkey Titus Jr., Amy and J. E. Van Horne Jr Chair and associate professor of management, Distinguished Research Award; Yuzhou Chen, Ph.D. candidate in accountancy, Ph.D.
+Student Research Award; and Izu Mbaraonye, Ph.D.
 Student Research Award.
 Read about their research accolades.

-- Brandon Fogel, Ph.D. student, discussed “Gentelligence,” a new book he co-authored, in a May 13 Forbes article.
+- Brandon Fogel, Ph.D.
+Candidate in Management, discussed “Gentelligence,” a new book he co-authored, in a May 13 Forbes article.
 The book focuses on how to make intergenerational workforces work better.
 Read the Forbes article.

-- Jake Messersmith, associate professor of management, won the Best Paper Award for HR-Entrepreneurship Research in the Human Resources (HR) Division of the Academy of Management.
+- Jake Messersmith, department chair and associate professor of management, won the Best Paper Award for HR-Entrepreneurship Research in the Human Resources (HR) Division of the Academy of Management.
 The award-winning article is titled, “Built to Last: A Human Capital Resource Perspective on Diversity and New Venture Survival."

 - Two students received stipends for summer research projects through the UCARE program: Juliana Amato, economics major from Bloomingdale, Illinois, “Surveying the Structures of U.S. Water Governance,” and Eric Liu, senior actuarial science major from Shenyang, China, “Computational Models for Artificial Micro-Robots.”
 Read the Nebraska Today story.